karabogadev/flutter_app_boilerplate/README.md

 cp .env.dev.example .env.dev
 ```

+> **Generated code is not committed.** `*.g.dart`, `*.freezed.dart` and `*.gr.dart` are in `.gitignore`, so a fresh clone, or a new app copied from this boilerplate, will not compile until you run `dart run build_runner build --delete-conflicting-outputs`.
+Run it again whenever you change a freezed/json model, a Hive type or a route.
+See [Troubleshooting](#troubleshooting) for what the missing files look like.

 `android/` and `ios/` are committed.
 They were generated with `flutter create --platforms=android,ios --org com.example .`; change the bundle identifiers before shipping (see [Customization](#change-app-name-and-bundle-id)).

 ### Running the App